-An International book with 200 cosmic sprit art pictures deciphered by Mu.
-Namasivayam in deep meditative mood during 2000 - 2003, is to be released after April 15th 2017.
+An International book with 200 cosmic sprit art pictures deciphered and received by Mu.
+Namasivayam in deep meditative mood during 2000 - 2003, hidden knowledge in Tirumular's Tirumantiram, is on its way.

 Their correct pronunciation is: "See-Vaa-Ya-Na-Ma".
 This is what Tirumoolar refers to as "the mystic word".
 In the preface to his Mantra Malai-- meaning "garland of mantras", he gives his reason for which he wrote this great masterpiece (later to be called Tirumandiram).
 "The bliss I gained may the world gain...
 On one taking recourse more and more to the Mantra, the Mystic word- Na-Ma-See-Vaa-Ya, the 5 letters, and experiencing it in every fiber of the body, the heaven-dwelling content of the Vedas, will of it's own accord reveal itself".
 (TM, verse 85, as translated by G. Vanmikanathan in Sekkizhaar, 1985 p.
 321) (The Vedas, referred to in the above quote, are one of India's great spiritual scriptures).